 CBSD Antenna Gain used in Aggregate Interference Calculations: For Initial Certification, SAS shall apply the following procedure to estimate the CBSD antenna gain in the direction toward a receiver in aggregate interference calculations.

-If the antenna beamwidth and the antenna pattern are not available, SAS shall assume the CBSD using an omni-directional antenna with the antenna gain reported in the CBSD registration process.
+If the antenna beamwidth and pattern are not available, the SAS shall assume that the maximum gain, as reported during registration, is directed towards the receiver.
 Otherwise, the following procedure shall be applied to compute the CBSD antenna gain:

 The azimuth angle, AZ, relative to True North from the CBSD toward a receiver location shall be computed from the associated latitudes and longitudes using Vincenty’s formula [Ref-10].